DATAMATH CALCULATOR MUSEUM

 This SR-10 Clear-Case Prototype manufactured in November 1973 used different LED-modules with an additional magnification lens to enhance readability of the display.
 We assume that engineers at Texas Instruments decided to use transparent plastic material with the original mold of the first generation SR-10 to verify clearances of the new display with the housing.
 Compare this prototype with the later SR-10 Version 2.

 The Klixon™ type keyboard looks very similar to the Datamath calculator with some additional keys placed in the upper line.
 Later calculators like the SR-11 changed the style of keys but the extreme wedge-style of the housing consists nearly 2 years.
 Last model in the wedge design was the SR-16.
-Don't forget to explore the huge wedge calculators SR-20 and SR-22.
+Don't miss to explore the huge wedge calculators SR-20 and SR-22.

 If you have additions to the above article please email: email@example.com.